Good warehouse safety practices are vital for any company, but small businesses are particularly vulnerable if accident or injury should occur.

 Damage to Products and Equipment is Costly

 Small businesses who use warehouses to store their products could run into serious financial problems if they fail to maintain proper warehouse safety.
-For example, if your storage system fails or an employee accident causes damage to products because they aren’t properly stored, they could prove expensive to replace.
+For example, if your storage system fails or an employee accident causes damage to products because they aren’t properly store, they could prove expensive to replace.
 This is a notable risk for small businesses, which tend to work with much lower budgets, leaving little to no room for error.

 Likewise, if damage to products means that you have to delay or cancel orders, it will have a negative impact on your company’s reputation.
 In the business world, and especially for local businesses, reputation is everything.
 If customers lose faith in your brand, they won’t hesitate to purchase what they need from your rivals.